Our revolutionary, AI-powered hydroponic garden.

 Kale can be used fresh or cooked.
 To use fresh, it is best to massage it to break down fibers and make it easier to eat.
 It can be tossed in olive oil with salt and baked on a sheet to make kale chips.
 Steaming it makes for great side dishes or additions to healthy bowls.
+Kale is also a great ingredient to boost the nutrition of your smoothies!

 Bring a large pot of salted water to a boil.
 Meanwhile, strip kale leaves from ribs and stems, then tear leaves crosswise into 2″–3″ pieces.
 Cook kale in boiling water until bright green and slightly softened, about 2 minutes.
 Using tongs, transfer kale to a colander and rinse under cold water, tossing; squeeze out excess liquid from leaves.
 Keep water at a boil (you’ll use it for the pasta).